Word order: Portuguese

 Braces ({ }) are used above to indicate omitted subject pronouns, which may be implicit in Portuguese.
 Because of conjugation, the grammatical person is recovered.

 Latin

-In Latin, the endings of nouns, verbs, adjectives, and pronouns allow for extremely flexible order in most situations.
+In Classical Latin, the endings of nouns, verbs, adjectives, and pronouns allow for extremely flexible order in most situations.
 Latin lacks articles.

-The Subject, Verb, and Object can come in any order in a Latin sentence, although most often (especially in subordinate clauses) the verb comes last.
+The subject, verb, and object can come in any order in a Latin sentence, although most often (especially in subordinate clauses) the verb comes last.
 Pragmatic factors, such as topic and focus, play a large part in determining the order.
 Thus the following sentences each answer a different question: